johabu/simple_rsa/README.md

 simple\_rsa is able to create a RSA key pair including public and private key.
 While key generation important variables of the generation process are displayed.
 (See <http://en.wikipedia.org/wiki/RSA_(cryptosystem)> for RSA algorithm)

+To start simple\_rsa, just type the following command in a shell

+	RSA